Ivan Zhdanov: Navalny's presidential campaign

-In 2017—2018, he took part in the election campaign for the admission to the presidential election of Alexei Navalny.
+In 2017 and 2018, Zhdanov took part in the election campaign for the admission to the presidential election of Alexei Navalny.
 Several times during the campaign he defended the head of Navalny's headquarters, Leonid Volkov, in court, who was brought to administrative responsibility for alleged "repeated violation of the order of organizing a public event."
 He chaired the meeting to nominate Navalny as a candidate.

-From May 19, 2018 to March 28, 2019, he was the Secretary of the Central Council of the Russia of the Future.
+From 19 May 2018, to 28 March 2019, he was the Secretary of the Central Council of the Russia of the Future.

-On May 24, 2018, he was detained in Moscow on suspicion of violating the rules of organizing or holding a rally He's Not our Tsar on May 5.
+On 24 May 2018, he was detained in Moscow on suspicion of violating the rules of organizing or holding a rally, "He's Not our Tsar", on 5 May.
 He faced 10 days of administrative arrest.
-However, on May 5 Zhdanov was at an authorized rally in Rostov-on-Don and did not write a single tweet about the rally.
+However, on 5 May Zhdanov was at an authorized rally in Rostov-on-Don and did not write a single tweet about the rally.
 Subsequently, the Tverskoy Court of Moscow fined Zhdanov 20 thousand rubles.

-On October 25, Ivan Zhdanov was again detained in Moscow.
-On October 27, the Simonovsky Court of Moscow fined Zhdanov 250 thousand rubles for participating in an online broadcast of actions against raising the retirement age on September 9.
+On 25 October, Zhdanov was again detained in Moscow.
+On 27 October, the Simonovsky Court of Moscow fined Zhdanov 250 thousand rubles for participating in an online broadcast of actions against raising the retirement age on 9 September.

 Since December 2018, he has been appointed director of the Anti-Corruption Foundation.
 Vyacheslav Gimadi was appointed the new head of the legal department.